Committee on the Rights of the Child: Barbados

 Session 074 (2017)

-“While welcoming the promotion of positive forms of discipline through the conduction of awareness-raising and training programmes, in cooperation with UNICEF, the Committee remains deeply concerned that corporal punishment is lawful and widely used in homes and schools, as well as legally allowed in institutions as punishment in the case of children who commit criminal offences.
+“While welcoming the promotion of positive forms of discipline through awareness-raising and training programmes, in cooperation with UNICEF, the Committee remains deeply concerned that corporal punishment is lawful and widely used in homes and schools, and legally allowed in institutions as punishment in the case of children who commit criminal offences.

-“In the light of its general comment No. 8 (2006) on corporal punishment, the Committee urges the State party to:
+“In the light of its general comment No. 8 (2006) on the right of the child to protection from corporal punishment and other cruel or degrading forms of punishment, the Committee urges the State party to:

-(a) Explicitly prohibit in legislation corporal punishment in all settings, including at home, at schools and in the justice system, without any exception;
+(a) Explicitly prohibit in legislation corporal punishment in all settings, including at home, in schools and in the justice system, without any exception;

 (b) Ensure that the prohibition of corporal punishment is adequately monitored and enforced;

-(c) Continue promoting positive, non-violent and participatory forms of child-rearing and discipline, strengthen teacher training on positive discipline and ensure that behaviour management guidelines are part of the teacher service training programmes;
+(c) Continue promoting positive, non-violent and participatory forms of child-rearing and discipline, strengthen teacher training on positive discipline and ensure that behaviour management guidelines are part of teacher training programmes;